Popaulol/FamilyGraph/README.md

 All of these Attributes can just be left out, then the default value will be used.

+## Examples
+Multiple examples can be found it the `./tests/` directory.

 ## Handling of conflicts
 When there are conflicting Options, the last one defined is the one that is used.